 As part of a kosher certification program, reliable kosher certification agencies ensure that their certified products are packaged and sealed according to appropriate halachic guidelines.
 This means that as long as the product remains in its original sealed packaging, it retains its kosher status.
 Once the seals are removed, the kosher status of the product can no longer be guaranteed unless they were removed in a kosher-supervised environment.

-This brings up the question of purchasing seemingly kosher products from unsupervised ice cream and frozen yogurt shops such as Menchies and Yogurty’s.
+This brings up the question of purchasing seemingly kosher products from unsupervised ice cream and frozen yogurt shops such as Menchies, Yogurty’s or Dairy Queen.
 Can there be a problem from a kosher perspective?

 The simple answer is yes.
 There can be a problem with either the products that you are purchasing or with the other products and equipment that may come into contact with the product that you are purchasing.